2016 Ouagadougou attacks

 On 15 January 2016, gunmen armed with heavy weapons attacked the Cappuccino restaurant and the Splendid Hotel in the heart of Ouagadougou, the capital of Burkina Faso.
-The number of fatalities reached 30, while at least 56 were wounded; a total of 176 hostages were released after a government counter-attack into the next morning as the siege ended.
+At least 30 people were killed, and 56 wounded; a total of 176 hostages were released after a government counter-attack into the next morning as the siege ended.
 Three perpetrators were also killed.
 The nearby YIBI hotel was then under siege, where another attacker was killed.
-Notably, former Swiss MPs Jean-Noël Rey and Georgie Lamon were killed.
+Notably, former Swiss MPs Jean-Noël Rey and Georgie Lamon were killed at a restaurant during the attack.
 Responsibility for the attack was claimed by Al-Qaeda in the Islamic Maghreb (AQIM) and Al-Mourabitoun.

 Background

 Following the Libyan Civil War, neighboring Mali was wracked by instability, including Islamist attacks, in the Northern Mali conflict.
 Neighboring countries also experienced a Boko Haram insurgency.

 In Burkina Faso, the 2014 Burkinabé uprising ousted President Blaise Compaoré, while the consequent 2015 Burkinabe coup d'état, in relation to the electoral process, was eventually put down under pressure from the African Union.
 The November 2015 general election resulted in Roch Marc Christian Kaboré becoming president of Burkina Faso.
 Burkina Faso is part of the G5 Sahel countries formed to counter insurgent attacks.
 The Splendid Hotel was sometimes used by French troops who were part of the Chad-based Operation Barkhane.
 The United States had approximately 75 military personnel in the country, including 15 assigned to the embassy and about 60 who provide "security assistance" – training, advising and assisting.

 Earlier in the day, at about 14:00 local time, approximately 20 "heavily-armed unidentified individuals" attacked gendarmerie in the village of Tin Abao, near the border with Mali, according to the army.
 The Security Ministry's Spokeswoman Abi Ouattara also announced that an Austrian couple were kidnapped in the night in northern Burkina Faso near the border with Mali in the Baraboulé area's village of Djibo.
 Austrian Foreign Ministry Spokesman Thomas Schnoell added that more information was not known but they were "looking into the matter as quickly as possible."
 However, the couple were later said to be Australian.